To avoid car accidents on the heavily congested roads and highways in Los Angeles County, all vehicle drivers must obey California traffic laws.

 Typically, a driver is not quick enough in completing their turn, or they underestimate how fast oncoming cars are approaching before they can safely take their turn.
 It's important to note that this vehicle code does not state the oncoming car driver has to yield to another car, truck, or motorcycle making the turn if there is no danger to other vehicles at the time of the turn.

 Running Stop Lights – California Vehicle Code 21453

-California Vehicle Code 21453 states: (a) “A driver facing a steady circular red signal shall stop at a marked limit line, and shall remain stopped until an indication to proceed is shown. (b) Except when a sign is in place prohibiting a turn, a driver after stopping, facing a steady red signal, may turn right, but shall yield the right-of-way to pedestrians and to any vehicle that has approached as to constitute an immediate hazard to the driver.”
+California Vehicle Code 21453 states: (a) “A driver facing a steady circular red signal shall stop at a marked limit line, and shall remain stopped until an indication to proceed is shown. (b) Except when a sign is in place prohibiting a turn, a driver, after stopping, facing a steady red signal, may turn right but shall yield the right-of-way to pedestrians and any vehicle that has approached to constitute an immediate hazard.
+To the driver.”